Connect with a Librarian

 Example: Can you help me find a peer-reviewed article on racial stereotypes in America?

-Meet with a librarian for 30-45 minutes via Zoom .
+Meet with a librarian for 30-45 minutes via Zoom or at the library.

 Best for: very detailed research questions that will require a lot of discussion with a librarian.

-Example: I need help developing a thesis for my paper and then finding some supporting sources.
+Example: I need help developing a topic for my paper and then finding some supporting sources.

 If your class is in any of the following departments, an arts and humanities librarian can help you.